christhioo/aws-bootcamp-cruddur-2023/journal/week3.md

 3. Check email and fill in the confirmation code.

    ![Confirmation Page](assets2/week-3/cruddur-confirmation-page-filled.png)
-4. After successfully confirm the account, you should be redirected to homepage.
+4. After successfully confirming the account, you should be redirected to homepage.

 ### Implement Custom Recovery Page